 Please note that it was already being called a landmark in 1965.
 In 1966, during a celebration of the raising of the new cross to the top of that mighty steeple, Bing Crosby, a parishioner and former student of Holy Rosary, sang Ave Maria, and Wish Upon a Star.

 In 1994, the Church steeple was sheathed in copper, replacing leaking asbestos shingles.
 I was around to see this come to fruition.
 Oh how proud everybody was.

 For many months until the copper developed its patina, the steeple flashed and shone in the sunlight.

 In 1998, restoration work was undertaken on the stained glass windows of the church.
 This was made possible thanks to the generosity of an anonymous donor, who wished to do this in memory of her parents.

 After all of this history, and history of work, there are rumblings that the church may now be destined to fall to ruins.

 I have been told that the Archdiocese of Seattle has little interest in funding repairs, or maybe they just haven’t had the right inspiration.
 I’ve done some research this morning, and I can’t seem to find the group looking to save it.

 Maybe I am that group.

 I am so very proud of that church, that architecture.
-I have spent many years of my life there, and while I may be considered a heathen in all respects, by the Catholic Church, at this point in my life, I wouldn’t be the person I am today without the people there, the teachers, the priests, even the scary nuns.
+I have spent many years of my life there, and while I may have strayed from heading to mass regularly at this point in my life, I wouldn’t be the person I am today without the people there, the teachers, the priests, even the scary nuns.